mkoenigb/ProcessX/README.md

 ### Vector - Conditional:
 - ***Join Attributes By Nearest With Condition***: Joins the attributes of the x nearest features if an expression condition returns true
 - ***Count Features In Features With Condition***: Counts features in another layers features (can be lines and polygons as well as points) if an expression condition returns true
-- ***Select Duplicates By Similarity***: Provides the possibility to select possible duplicates in a layer by distance and either exact attribute match, soundex, hamming distance, levensthein distance
+- ***Select Duplicates By Similarity***: Provides the possibility to select possible duplicates in a layer by distance and either exact attribute match, soundex, hamming distance, levenshtein distance or longest common substring
 - ***Conditional Intersection***: Creates an intersection geometry between the features of two layers only if an expression condition returns true
 ### Vector - Creation
 - ***Create Timepolygons With Pointcount***: Creates x duplicates of given polygons in a given timerange with from- and to-timestamp and the pointcount falling inbetween this timerange and geometry